St. Gabriel's Parish Staff

 The Rev. Andrew VanBuren,

-Rev. Andrew and his wife Becca were married in June.
-Becca grew up in Pennsburg, PA, attended Boyertown High School, and is a graduate of the Eastman School of Music with an M.Ed. in Music Education.
+Andrew and his wife Becca live in the rectory with their daughter Cora and beloved dog and cat.
+Becca herself grew up in Pennsburg, PA, attended Boyertown High School, and is a graduate of the Eastman School of Music with an M.Ed. in Music Education.

 Russ is a native of the South who settled in Pennsylvania in 1986.
 He has been active in the Diocese of Bethlehem for 30 years and at St. Gabriel’s since 2002.
 Russ has served as Rector’s Warden, Vestry member, Diocesan Convention Delegate, Adult Church School Teacher, Sacristan, Cursillo Team member among other roles in the church.

 He studied Theology and Communication at Alvernia University.
 For the last 11 years, Russ has worked as Executive Director of Hopewell Love, an ecumenical non-profit organization serving those in need.

 Russ is the St. Gabriel’s Mission Developer for Common Ground Recovery Community which offers liturgies and classes/workshops for persons in recovery and 12-step fellowships.

 Common Ground is active at Atonement Lutheran and Trinity Lutheran in Reading and now St. Gabriel’s.
 He is discerning a call to the priesthood in The Episcopal Church.